‘Bold And The Beautiful’ Spoilers: Bill’s Deathbed Paternity Confession Rocks Steffy And Liam

 Ridge Rages At Bill Over Steffy

 Bold and the Beautiful spoilers from Soap Central predict that after Bill proposes to Steffy today and carrying over to Monday’s show on March 5, Ridge Forrester (Thorsten Kaye) snaps.
 Ridge pounds on Bill’s door to rage at him over the proposal and things get physical.
-New CBS promo photos show Bill and Ridge in a physical confrontation and Bill knocks Ridge down in a fit of anger.
+New CBS promo photos show Bill and Ridge in a physical confrontation, and Bill knocks Ridge down in a fit of anger.

 Other spoilers for next week say that even though Steffy turns down the proposal, Bill won’t take no for an answer.
 He’s determined to win her and says she’ll be his wife.
 Then Ridge attacks Bill at his home, and the next time anyone sees Bill, he’s bleeding and shot.
 Does that mean Ridge did the deed?
 Soap Opera Story speculates it might be Sally Spectra (Courtney Hope) that shoots Dollar Bill.